Convert Cubic feet per second to Cubic feet per minute

 When do you need to convert between Cubic feet per second and Cubic feet per minute?

-An imperial flow-rate unit dominant in US HVAC — air-handler capacity, duct sizing, bathroom/kitchen exhaust fan ratings, compressed-air-system sizing, and dust collection.
+An imperial flow-rate unit dominant in US HVAC, dust collection, and compressed-air system engineering.
 Cubic foot per second and Cubic foot per minute are both volumetric flow units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.